A woman gazing into the distance with her hands near her face on a black background, featuring the text overlay “Master Class.”

 Jill Drexler

-Artistic Director, Scripps Ranch Theatre
+Artistic Director - Scripps Ranch Theatre

 Jill Drexler holds a B.A. from Scripps College and an M.A, from San Diego State University.
 Drexler has been a teaching artist in San Diego and a performer at many local theaters.
 She has worked as a director, actor and producer in San Diego and is the proud recipient of the San Diego Theatre Critics Circle award.